ovh/sv2chisel/DEVNOTES.md

 - reset management: enforce proper toplevel reset type generation depending on reset inference (todo)

 - wrapper: optionally add package generation for struct packed (bundle) at VerilogPort wrapper interfaces
-  - (for now the original verilog package containing the struct must be included which is not convienient, and not suitable for ChiselAsIP concept outside of translation context)
+  - (for now the original verilog package containing the struct must be included which is not convenient, and not suitable for ChiselAsIP concept outside of translation context)

 - provide a project template
   - files, stored in resource: build.sbt & project/build.properties